guolizw/guolizw/README.md

 ### Glad to see you here!
-I am a soon to graduate college student who has a great passion for computer technology and possesses certain technical abilities.
-Specifically, I am able to independently develop full stack front-end and back-end development, familiar with the concept of front-end and back-end separation, and have insights and proficiency in JAVA and Vue that surpass my peers.
-I am very passionate about writing robust code, building powerful backend instances, and will continue to do so in the future.
+😃I am a soon to graduate college student who has a great passion for computer technology and possesses certain technical abilities.
+Specifically, I am able to independently develop full stack front-end and back-end development, familiar with the concept of front-end and back-end separation, and have insights and proficiency in JAVA and Vue that surpass my peers😏.
+I am very passionate about writing robust code, building powerful backend instances, and will continue to do so in the future🤜🤛.
 If you encounter me here, it shows that you and I share a common language.
 You can contact me through the contact information above.
-Welcome to discuss technical issues together!
+Welcome to discuss technical issues together!😎😎